Summary

 Across most of the line, the three-speed ZF 3HP22 automatic was also replaced by the four-speed 4HP22, with a lockup torque converter, 0.73:1 overdrive top gear, and an array of different automatic and manual modes.
 It was electronically controlled and integrated with the Bosch Motronic system, which automatically retarded the spark timing during gear changes for greater smoothness.

 This new transmission became standard on the updated 745i, which arrived in mid-1983, sporting not only the new automatic, but also a new turbocharged engine, designated M106.
 The M106 was based on the M30B34 engine in the 735i and displaced the same 3,430 cc (209.3 cu. in.).
-(Had BMW been serious about the FIA equivalency factor, it would have been considered the equivalent of 4,802 cc (293.0 cu. in.), making the car a 748i, but the “745i” designation remained.)
+(Had BMW been serious about the FIA equivalency factor, the new engine would have been considered the equivalent of 4,802 cc (293.0 cu. in.), making the car a 748i, but the “745i” designation remained.)

 The M106 had higher compression, now 8.0 rather than 7.5:1, and a Bosch Motronic II digital engine computer rather than the simpler L-Jetronic system of the M102.
 On the M106 engine, the Motronic system managed boost pressure as well as fuel delivery and ignition timing, taking input from two knock sensors in the cylinder head and from pressure sensors in the compressor outlet and the intake manifold aft of the throttle butterfly.
 The previous return air system was deleted, and the Motronic system now managed the wastegate to control boost pressure based on a series of preprogrammed digital maps.
 Knock was controlled by retarding the ignition timing, opening the wastegate valve to reduce boost, or both.

 We were unable to obtain copies of contemporary German technical papers describing the new boost control system in detail, and the BMW press kit’s technical description is vague on several points, but it appears that the M106 had a more effective intercooler — it was now said to reduce charge temperature by up to 131 degrees rather than 104 degrees Fahrenheit (55 rather than 40 degrees Celsius) — and that peak boost pressure was functionally lower than before; peak turbine speed was said to have been reduced by over 30,000 rpm.
-This allowed leaner mixture settings and more spark advance for better fuel economy, but meant that the M106 was no more powerful than the M102 despite its high compression and larger displacement.
+This allowed leaner mixture settings and more spark advance for better fuel economy, but meant that the M106 was no more powerful than the M102 despite its higher compression and larger displacement.
 BMW claimed the same 252 PS (185 kW) and 280 lb-ft (380 N-m) of torque as before, albeit at slightly lower RPM (now 4,900 and 2,200 rpm respectively).

 Since the new 745i was about 80 lb (37 kg) lighter than before and had greater low-end torque, one might expect it to be quicker than its predecessor, but even BMW admitted it was not.
 The factory now claimed 0–62 mph (0–100 km/h) in 7.9 seconds and the standing kilometer (0.63 miles) in 28.2 seconds, compared to 7.8 and 28.3 seconds, respectively, for the original low-compression M102 car.
 An early AMS test car with the new engine could manage no better than 0–62 mph (0–100 km/h) in 8.7 seconds and the standing kilometer in 29.2 seconds, due mainly to traction problems that made it difficult to get a good launch; the 3.4-liter car took 1.3 seconds longer than its predecessor to reach 37 mph (60 km/h) and couldn’t make up the difference at higher speeds.
 Cars tested by both AMS and AR a year or so later did better, managing to equal or better the factory acceleration claims, but this only underscored the fact that there had not been any progress in this area since 1980.
 The second AMS test car did beat the factory’s claimed 141 mph (227 km/h) top speed, reaching nearly 144 mph (231 km/h), an achievement that probably reflected the lower numerical axle ratio (reduced on four-speed cars from 3.07 to 2.93:1) and slightly lower drag.

 The more immediate point of the exercise was to reduce fuel consumption by a further 9 percent, making the latest 745i nearly 20 percent more efficient than the original edition.
 It still wasn’t very good in absolute terms — between 13.4 and 14.1 mpg (16.7 to 17.5 L/100 km) overall in AMS and Automobil-Revue tests — and it was still worse than the 500SE.
 Moreover, achieving even these unimpressive figures required enduring the finicky behavior of the 4HP22 transmission’s Economy mode, in which the automatic was reluctant to downshift without a full-throttle kickdown and tended to hunt annoyingly between third and fourth.
-The overdrive fourth gear was also of little help at higher Autobahn speeds; top speed had to be achieved in third because the transmission would not stay in fourth gear at full throttle even where a 4–3 downshift risked hitting the fuel cutoff.
+The overdrive fourth gear was also of little help at higher Autobahn speeds; top speed had to be achieved in third because the transmission would not stay in fourth gear at full throttle even if a 4–3 downshift risked hitting the fuel cutoff.

 In other respects, the latest 745i was a cautious step forward.
 A rear anti-roll bar and hydro-pneumatic self-leveling struts were now standard, and the 13-degree semi-trailing arms reduced the likelihood of kicking the tail out abruptly when the boost came on.
 Wind noise was better muffled, and eliminating the return air valve served to mitigate the earlier car’s vertiginous lack of engine braking.